-- default in the payment of interest on any FNF note when due, which continues for a period of 30 days; - default in the payment of the principal of (or premium, if any, on) any FNF note when due; - default in the performance of any covenant of FNF in the indenture, which continues for a period of 60 days after notice to FNF as specified in the FNF indenture; - default under any debt of FNF or under any instrument under which such debt may be issued or secured, which results in such debt in an aggregate principal amount in excess of \$20 million becoming due and payable prior to the date it otherwise would have, and such acceleration not having been cured or rescinded or such debt not having been paid within 10 days after notice to FNF as specified in the indenture (the "cross-
+• default in the payment of interest on any FNF note when due, which continues for a period of 30 days;

+• default in the performance of any covenant of FNF in the indenture, which continues for a period of 60 days after notice to FNF as specified in the FNF indenture;

+• default under any debt of FNF or under any instrument under which such debt may be issued or secured, which results in such debt in an aggregate principal amount in excess of \$20 million becoming due and payable prior to the date it otherwise would have, and such and is continuing, other liens securing obligations in an aggregate amount not exceeding \$20,000,000; and

+The FNT Notes

+• any extension, renewal or replacement of the foregoing; provided that the liens are not spread to cover any additional debt or property (other than a substitution of like property).

+Under the FNT indenture, a "restricted subsidiary" means all subsidiaries of FNT except FNF Capital, Inc., Fidelity Asset Management, Inc., Micro General Corporation, and any of their respective subsidiaries.